 A warm welcome to Yoga with Bijam, dedicated with gratitude to my tutors in Yoga Scotland with whom I did my first yoga teacher training and to the many other teachers, especially from the Bihar (Satyananda Yoga) tradition, who have helped, and continue to help me along the path.
 I hope you’ll enjoy exploring this website.

 What is yoga?

 The word Yoga can be translated literally as union, a coming together of body, mind and spirit.
 When we are “doing” Yoga we are actually going on an inward journey, practising techniques to bring us to this state of union, often described as bringing stillness, peace, harmony and awareness of our own inner radiance.
 Most people in our modern society experience almost the exact opposite - imbalances and stress factors such as too much to do, too little time to do it, competing demands, exhaustion.

 Many find that using a variety of the tools in the yoga toolbox - asana, breathing, rest and relaxation, meditation, study of texts and so on - so much more than postures (asana) only - can help them to become more at ease, calmer and at peace with themselves and better able to cope, not to mention usually sleeping better.
 What it doesn't mean, in my classes anyway, is tying your body in knots.

-13.00 - 14.15 Gentle hatha yoga suitable for people with limited mobility due to longer-term physical and/or mental health issues who are wheelchair users or simply need to sit down for parts of the class.
+13.30 - 14.45 Accessible yoga suitable for people with limited mobility due to longer-term physical and/or mental health issues.
+Wheelchair users and people who appreciate using a chair for the whole class or as a prop for particular asanas are welcome.
 Previously at Carmondean Community Centre, Fells Rigg, Livingston EH 54 8AX .

 19.30 - 21.00 - General hatha yoga, previously at Currie Community Centre, 280 Lanark Road West, EH14 5RU.
 Suitable for all.
 Contact Bijam for further information.